Genre: Fighting Developer: Sega Interactive Designs Publisher: Sega of America: Players: 1-2 Released: 1994

 Unlike most fighters, there is a very well thought out and developed storyline here.
 The timeline is unbalanced and the universe is headed for destruction due to the deaths of several key beings.
 To prevent this, the Eternal Champion traveled through time and rescued them mere moments before each was to die.
 He offers them a chance to battle for an opportunity to return to life and change the future, thereby restoring the balance.
 The Dark Champion, however, has hidden four warriors, which prevents balance from happening.
 Now, another battle must be waged to defeat the Dark Champion and restore the timeline.

 Sounds great, huh?
-It is. the plot to both Eternal Champions is definitely publishable material and it’s a shame things were never concluded (thank you Sega!).
+It is. the plot to both Eternal Champions is definitely publishable material, and it’s a shame that things were never concluded (thank you Sega!).
 Some attempts at putting the story in plot form was attempted with a pair of adventure game books, but nothing else was ever done.

 The differences between both Eternal Champions titles isn’t as pronounced as say, Street Fighter & Street Fighter II.
 Nothing so extreme here.
 What has changed makes the game a tighter, more polished experience that veterans of the cartridge version will instantly appreciate.
 You still need the six-button pad (why would you play it with anything else?), and there are still special moves and overkills.
 New to this installment, however, are the Cinekills, which reward your combo prowess with a short CGI movie showing your opponent’s gruesome fate.
 Anyone who cringed at the overkills from the original will want to leave the room when a Cinekill is performed.
 It’s that brutal!